 “Microbiology and Immunology are disciplines that are key to our understanding of basic life processes and to our quest to improve human health.” - Mary Stenzel-Poore, Ph.D.
 Meet our researchers

-Welcome to MMI
+Welcome to our new chair

 We are delighted to announce Fikadu Tafesse, Ph.D., as an Assistant Professor in the Department of Molecular Microbiology & Immunology, as of February 2016.
 Fikadu comes from Ragon Institute of Massachusetts General Hospital, MIT and Harvard.
 His research goals are directed toward understanding how pathogens - mainly Mycobacterium tuberculosis - utilize host cellular processes during infection and ways to harness these mechanisms to develop therapeutic strategies to counteract diseases.
 His post-doctoral work in the lab of Hidde Ploegh at the Whitehead Institute of MIT aimed at identification and characterization of host factors including the various host metabolites/lipids during infections of influenza virus, bacterial toxins and the pathogenic fungi C. albicans.
 Originally from Ethiopia, Fikadu was drawn to working on M. tuberculosis because it is endemic in that region of the world.